 It is easy to imagine a random patient accidentally stumbling upon the bad doctor while looking for staff, making a big enough fuss at the horrors for Iosefka to overhear.
 The Choir woman would then have to prioritize the bigger threat and confront the good doctor.
 Their safety compromised, the patients would likely make their escape, perhaps at Iosefka’s direction.
 But if the church’s brain made sure to do battle around the doors Iosefka guarded, their normal route would be blocked off.
 In that case, the patients would have no choice but to try taking the back route.
 Unfortunately for them, the birds lay in wait and swarmed the group.
 Two managed to make it through and head down the ladder, only to be impeded again by the locked graveyard.
 To double their misfortune, one soon succumbed to the blood and transformed into a brainsucker, which drove the onlooker mad.
 Once that kin killed its companion, the Choir cleric lost all of her potential research subjects.

 This explains why the researcher goes so far as to replace Iosefka at the front door.
-She hadn’t planned to experiment on just a couple of staff, and so switch gears from isolating the existing inhabitants to luring in new ones.
+She hadn’t planned to experiment on just a couple of staff, and so switched gears from isolating the existing inhabitants to luring in new ones.
 If anyone came by looking for treatment, she could invite them in without raising suspicions.
 And if bleeding hearts visited, she could feign concern about doing nothing to help and request we direct others to her.
-She moved her “clinical trial room” (治験室) as Design Works concept art calls it upstairs likely to play it safe, but once they were let in and drugged, she was free to do whatever without distraction this time.
+She moved her “clinical trial room” (治験室) as Design Works concept art calls it upstairs likely to play it safe, but once they were let in and drugged, she was free to do whatever — this time, without distraction.
 Oddly enough, providing her with more test subjects proves irrelevant.
 Even if no one is sent her way, the imposter will still see the same results when finally applying her research to herself.
 Perhaps the appearance of the red moon influenced her decision, but she is ultimately satisfied with the outcome.

 Killing the imposter at any point nets us Oedon’s Writhe, a rune she probably learned to help with identifying the first wrigglings of eyes within the brain — based on her red moon dialogue, her brain fluid has manifested those first squirms.
 More importantly, it is only during the red moon that the imposter also possesses an eye cord.
 Its description in particular highlights Willem’s pursuit of the cords for eyes within and higher-plane thinking, the very aim of Choir members like the imposter.
 Combined with her dialogue to that effect, and it suggests that the bad doctor didn’t acquire this from some infant Great One like the others but produced it within her own body.
 Simply put, the Choir has once again seen some degree of success in their methods.
 The imposter might even complete her rebirth as a superior being if left alone.
 However, if we are hoping to achieve our own enlightenment, it might be more prudent to cut her next childhood short.